drbean/curriculum/anime/contributed/slides.md

 ## Introduction

 The story is about a endless train having many magical creatures and environments, traveling through a desolate land.
 The first season is about a girl named Tulip.
 With a glowing number on her hand, she begin a adventure on the train.

+## Character cards

+Kinds: Identity of the character, Relationships with other characters, Events in which the character was involved, States of Mind of the character

+Examples:
+Identity: Name, Gender (Male, Female, No Gender), Age, Role, Physical/Psychological Characteristics
+Relationships: Brother/Friend/Employee/Boss/Double of X
+Events: Does something to someone/something, Is X'ed by someone/something, Experiences X States of Mind: Character's Feelings, Skills, Knowledge,